Skip to Content

 As with the causes, the solutions for excessive chewing in an adult Pitbull can be diverse.
 These will include:

 • Retrain your Pittie.
-If you think obedience training was poorly done or incomplete during puppyhood, you may need to retrain your dog.
+You may need to retrain your dog if you think obedience training was poorly done or incomplete during puppyhood.
 Consider the help of a professional trainer for an expert assessment.

 • Give your dog a bone to chew.
 A raw beef shank bone larger than your dog’s muzzle is ideal as it won’t splinter and cause injuries or choking.
 Always supervise your Pittie when giving him a bone.

 • Provide ice cubes or frozen treats.
-These help your dog to find relief for sore and painful gums.
+These help your dog to find relief from sore and painful gums.
 You can offer frozen strawberries or raspberries as a healthy alternative to store-bought treats.

 • Consider health issues.
 If you believe your dog’s chewing is more than bad behavior and have exhausted all other remedies, consult your vet to rule out medical problems such as stress, OCD, or malnutrition.